How Do I Make a Design?

 ).

-You can also get the program to lay out a design for you by using the Automatic design toolbar tool ().
-This will automatically lay out the required outlets and the sized unit to use.
-However, you do
+Alternatively you can get the program to lay out an entire design for you by using the Automatic design toolbar tool (

 need to set this tool up by telling the program which parts you want to use by preference.
 There are some subtleties in